faruknane/A86-Assembly-Interpreter/README.md

 program.exe "test-file-path"

 ## Code Quality
 This project is an assignment given to the students one of which is me.
 Thus, the code quality and optimizations might be not ideal.
+I was sophomore by the time, 2020, second term.

 ## Tests
 The tests are written by Abdüllatif Köksal (https://github.com/akoksal)